Kevin Smith To Helm Netflix He-Man Reboot, Planned Anime Series Titled ‘Masters Of The Universe: Revelation’

-Director Kevin Smith, known for being the creative force behind movies like Clerks and Jay and Silent Bob Strike Back, announced at Sunday’s annual Power-Con convention that he’s helming a He-Man reboot for Netflix.
+Director Kevin Smith, known as the creative force behind movies like Clerks and Jay and Silent Bob Strike Back, announced at Sunday’s annual Power-Con convention that he’s helming a He-Man reboot for Netflix.
 Variety reports that the new series is an anime called Masters of the Universe: Revelation, which is set in the Mattel-toy-inspired world.
-It reportedly picks up from some of the storylines left unresolved in the classic 80’s show.
+It reportedly picks up from some of the storylines left unresolved in the classic ’80s show.

 “I’m Eternia-ly grateful to Mattel TV and Netflix for entrusting me with not only the secrets of Grayskull, but also their entire Universe,” Smith said.
 “In Revelation, we pick up right where the classic era left off to tell an epic tale of what may be the final battle between He-Man and Skeletor!”